Page 1 of 1

 Rationale and Purpose of the Module:

-Appreciate the importance of measurement standards and systems.
-Apply sound principles to a variety of measurement requirements.
-Understand and apply scientific principles to the analysis of manufacturing data.
-Use the results of the analysis to identify areas that need improvement.
+Measurement and Quality systems aims to give students an appreciation of the importance of measurement standards and systems, so that manufactured components achieve the desired tolerances.
+Students apply robust engineering principles to a variety of measurement requirements through traditional laboratories and lectures.
+Students also learn to apply scientific principles to the analysis of manufacturing data to identify special causes of variation in variable and attribute data.
+Students thereby use the results of their analyses to identify areas that need improvement.

 Syllabus:

-ISO9000 and its variants, requirements for a quality system, calibration needs and systems.
-Basis of measurement and interchangeability, limits and fits, BS4500.
+Basis of measurement and interchangeability, limits and fits, ISO 286 (GD&P).
 Line and length standards, optical flats, interferometry, errors in measurement.
 Measuring instruments and techniques: Length, angle, flatness, straightness, displacement.
-Measurement of: straightness, machine tool alignment, flatness, surface texture.
-Process Variability: capability tests, indices, R & R studies, Central Limit Theorem.
+Measurement of straightness, machine tool alignment, flatness, surface texture (ISO4288), roundness, form.
+Process Variability: Central Limit Theorem, confidence limits, capability tests, indices, Gage R & R studies.
 Charting techniques: X/R and X/S, average run length, Cusum, np, c, p and u charts.
 Acceptance sampling: OC curves, design of single, double and sequential sampling plans, variables sampling, continuous sampling.
-International standards e.g. MIL-STD 105D, MIL-STD-414.
-Statistical Process Control, Statistical Process Control for Variable Data, Statistical Process Control for Attribute Data, Short Run SPC, Minor Project.
+International standards e.g. ISO 8550-1, ISO7870, BS600 Statistical Process Control, Statistical Process Control for Variable Data, Statistical Process Control for Attribute Data, Short Run SPC, Minor Project.

 Learning Outcomes: